Cece2202/Project-7/README.md

 Ensure you have the following installed on your system:

 Node.js: Download Node.js (version 16+ recommended).
-MySQL: Install MySQL and ensure it is running.
+PostgreSQL: Install PostgreSQL and ensure it is running.
 Git: Install Git.

 Frontend Setup